tac4ttack/In-the-Shadows/README.md

 ## Introduction

 This is my first try at making a Unity project so obviously it is far from perfect.
-The available builds are the version is used to validate the project at 42 Paris.
+The available builds are the versions used to validate the project at 42 Paris.

 The goal was to recreate a small game prototype like "**Shadowmatic**", a puzzle game made for mobiles in 2015, more info on [www.shadowmatic.com](http://www.shadowmatic.com).

 ## Quick synopsis:

 You are working for a company whose business is to clone planets.
-Part of the quality assurance team, you have to "recover" missed planet's artefacts that the copy paste team forgot to process (they are the worst).
+As part of the quality assurance team, you have to "recover" missed planet's artefacts that the copy paste team forgot to process (they are the worst).

 ## Features: